 - Home Occupation (Class 2) Development Permits

-A small portion of the fees related to the items listed below are required at submission, while the remainder of the fees will be required at a later date:
+The option to defer fees for the applications types below remains until October 31, 2020, where a small portion of the fees are required at submission, while the remainder of the fees will be required at a later date:

-- Building Permits (Commercial and Multi-Family) – 25 per cent of the fee up front, with the remainder required from the applicant prior to issuance.
+- Building Permits (Commercial and Multi-Family)– 25% of the fee upfront, with the remainder required from the applicant prior to issuance.

-- Development Permits – 25 per cent of the fee up front, with the remainder required prior to decision.
+- Development Permits– 25% of the fee upfront, with the remainder required prior to decision.

-- Land Use, Outline Plan, Road Closures – 25 per cent of the fee up front, with the remainder required prior to going to the Calgary Planning Commission for review.
+- Land Use, Outline Plan, Road Closures– 25% of the fee upfront, with the remainder required prior to going to the Calgary Planning Commission for review.

-- Subdivision by instrument – 25 per cent of the fee up front, with the remainder required from applicant prior to decision.
+- Subdivision by instrument– 25% of the fee upfront, with the remainder required from the applicant prior to decision.

-- Subdivision by tentative plan – 25 per cent of the fee up front, with the remainder required from the applicant prior to endorsement, or one year from submission - whichever comes first.
+- Subdivision by tentative plan– 25% of the fee upfront, with the remainder required from the applicant prior to endorsement, or one year from submission - whichever comes first.